This page is an excerpt from

 The only thing we know is that the first coming of the Messiah must happen within a relatively short period after the seventy weeks.
 A short period means that it has to be shorter than the 7 × 70 = 490 years of the seventy weeks, which is the case for the approximate 160 years between the end of the seventy weeks and the birth of Jesus Christ.
 This is not very exact but exact enough to conclude that modern Jews still awaiting their Messiah after more than 2000 years are in the wrong...

 The one in 607 BC was not such a deportation as it concerned just some children, including Daniel.

-According to 1 Mac 54, Antiochus constructed the disastrous abomination, the pagan altar, in the year 145 of the Seleucid calendar.
-And according to 1 Mac 2:70, Mattathias was dead in 146 of the same calendar, hence a year later, while his struggle, which he confided to his son Judas before his death, had already begun (1 Mac 2).
+According to 1 Mac 54, Antiochus constructed the disastrous abomination, a pagan altar, in the year 145 of the Seleucid calendar.
+And according to 1 Mac 2:70, Mattathias died in 146 of the same calendar, hence a year later, while his struggle, which he confided to his son Judas before his death, had already begun (1 Mac 2).

 If you know of a good book that fits the contents of this